“Child-Proofing Harry Potter”: A Rebuttal

 As she reads on, she edits in a moral lesson for Emmett and has McGonagall assign Harry a disciplinary essay about rule-breaking when he flies his broomstick after Madam Hooch told him not to.
 I doubt Messina pointed out that Harry did so in order to defend Neville from Draco’s bullying.
 (That’s not to say that Harry’s rule-breaking is always so noble, but in this situation it is.)

-She finishes reading Sorcerer’s Stone to Emmett, but refuses to start on Chamber of Secrets.
+She finishes reading Sorcerer’s Stone to Emmett, but refuses to start on Harry Potter and the Chamber of Secrets.
 Messina decides that Emmett is not yet ready to grow up with Harry and that she’s not ready to show Emmett anything outside of the shimmering pink bubble she has woven around them.

 Messina has already begun depriving Emmett of an essential stage of development: she refuses to allow Emmett to see depictions of injustice or disobedience in fiction, where he can process them at a distance.
 Not only that, but she has chosen to edit her lessons into the stories, effectively neutering the power that the stories possess.